Table of Contents

 Points to Remember with Optimizing On-Site Search

 Of these 3, search behavior is clearly the most important aspect of optimizing on-site search.
 Some of the ways it can be done include:

-1. Check the health of your on-site search
+1. Check the health of your ecommerce site search

 This will include checking the overall on-site search CTR.
 If this tends to be low, it will be worthwhile to look for answers to questions such as: